Open Source Licences Wars - Revision 2

 1. Develop his own Freecell solving library from scratch.
 That will probably be less work than developing the rest of the graphical Freecell game.

 2. Write a command line executable that uses the library.
 Then, invoke the executable, and parse and process its output.
-This strategy was taken by the developers of the open-source PySolFC out of implementation convenience using my existing “fc-solve” executable.
+This approach was taken by the developers of the open-source PySolFC out of implementation convenience using my existing “fc-solve” executable.

 3. Write a GPLed server for solving Freecell that the graphical game would communicate with using TCP/IP or a different IPC mechanism.